ankumar/ankumar/README.md

 2. Related to above #1, empathy to things built in the past (brownfield).
 3. "Stay Hungry.
 Stay Foolish". (_sign off message from whole earth catalog & from steve jobs_)
 4. Introspective, and driven to continuously improve myself.
-5. I feel an extreme sense of urgency in anything I do.
+5. I feel an extreme sense of urgency in anything I/We do.
 6. Avoid back-to-back meetings, Prefer in-person conversations > video calls > phone calls > emails & texts.

 ---